OpenMoonRay/openmoonray-docs/docs/developers-guide/source-structure.md

 ---
 # MoonRay Source Structure

 ***openmoonray*** is the master repository for the OpenMoonSource.
-The actual source code is contained in a number of other repositories references as git submodules.
+The actual source code is contained in a number of other repositories referenced as git submodules.

 ## Arras